sumiya11/Groebner.jl/benchmark/arxiv_preprint/README.md

 julia one_script_to_run_them_all.jl groebner
 ```

-**NOTE:** It is possible to specify some command-line options.
+**NOTE:** It is possible to specify some command-line options (these are valid for all software benchmarked here).
 For example, the following command

 ```
 julia one_script_to_run_them_all.jl groebner --timeout=600 --nworkers=20 --nruns=10 --validate=yes --benchmark=2